yablochko8/semantic-search-fonts/COOKBOOK.md

 2. parseFontBasicsFromPb - gets the basic text values from the `METADATA.pb` file
 3. parseP1FromHtml - I just a short description for each font, so I'm taking the text of the first `<p>` value I can find in either `DESCRIPTION.en_us.html` or inside `article/ARTICLE.en_us.html`

-## Step 8 - Add in a vital ingredient: AI assessment of a picture of the font text, and assemble a FontEmbeddingReady object
+## Step 8 - Add in the vital ingredient: AI assessment of a picture of the font text, and assemble a FontEmbeddingReady object

 For my first pass at this I thought I could rely on the text descriptions, but the descriptions sometimes gave offbeat results.

-(If you're curious I've left this version live on brandmint font finder, just select Algorithm: V1)
+(If you're curious I've left this version live on Brandmint, just select Algorithm: V1)

 To get more standardized assessment, our function flow will look like this:

 1. generateSamplePng - take in a TTF file and spit out the buffer of a representative image in that font.
-We keep it as a buffer, that's the format we'll want it in to pass it to an AI model.
+We keep it as a buffer, that's the format we'll want it in to pass it to any external AI provider.
 2. getDescriptors - pass the image buffer to a multimodal AI model (I used Mistral's `pixtral-12b`)
 3. getSummaryTextSimple - package all the information we know into a single summary describing the font in consistent terms.
 My first pass at this was basically: `${name} is a ${adjectives} font designed by ${designer} in ${year}. ${p1Description}`